-Each year the Guild launches an ambitious Outreach program for Coachella Valley students from first grade through high school.
+Each year the Guild launches an ambitious Opera in the Schools program for Coachella Valley students from first grade through high school.
 The program introduces the basics of opera to some 17,000 children in schools throughout the Coachella Valley.
 Artistic Director Andrew Eisenmann oversees the program and bass Nathan Van Arsdale hosts the assemblies with the aid of a group of talented young singers.
 Louisa Castrodale, PSUSD Visual and Performing Arts Director, co-ordinates the assemblies in the school district.

-This year the program will start on May 22, run for a 2 week period and will involve nearly 20 schools in the Palm Springs Unified School District.
-The singers will be soprano Michelle Drever, soprano Jacquelynne Fontaine, mezzo-soprano Erin Gonzalez, tenor Johar Hernandez, baritone Ben Lowe and bass/emcee Nathan Van Arsdale with accompanist Constance Gordy.
+This year the program started on May 22 and will run for a 2 week period involving nearly 20 schools in the Palm Springs Unified School District.
+The singers sre soprano Michelle Drever, mezzo-soprano Erin Gonzalez, tenor Johar Hernandez, baritone Ben Lowe and bass/emcee Nathan Van Arsdale with accompanist Constance Gordy.

 Last year’s performers

 Agua Caliente Elementary, Rio Vista Elementary, Desert Hot Springs High School, Bella Vista Elementary, Desert Springs Middle School, Two Bunch Palms Elementary, Cabot Yerxa Middle School, Cathedral City High School, Cathedral City Elementary, Rancho Mirage Elementary, Rancho Mirage High School Performing Arts, Della S. Lindley Elementary, Vista Del Monte Elementary, Cielo Vista Charter, Bubbling Wells Elementary, Landau Elementary, Palm Springs High School and King’s School (private.)